MicrosoftDocs/windows-itpro-docs/windows/deployment/update/update-compliance-security-update-status.md

 **Detailed States**
 * **Download Started**: Indicates that a specific update has started to download.
 * **Download Succeeded**: Indicates that the download of a specific update has been successful.
-* **Download Hand Off:** Indicates that you can continue downloading an update at a point in time where it was stopped.
+* **Download Hand Off**: Indicates that you can continue downloading an update at the point where it was stopped.
 * **Install Hand Off:** Indicates that you can continue installing an update at a point in time where it was stopped.
 * **Reboot Pending:** Indicates that an update needs a reboot to finish applying.
 * **Service Stack Downloaded:** Indicates that the Service Stack Update (The component that installs Windows update) is downloading.